Legal Documents for Selling Land in Wisconsin

 Steps to Sell Wisconsin Land

-1. Gather parcel details.
+1. Gather piece details.
 Find the county record, parcel number, tax status, deed, and any maps or surveys you already have.

 2. Decide your preferred sale path.
 Choose whether you want to list, sell by owner, or ask for a direct cash offer.